niravnmore/softskills_assignment/README.md

 - Avoid too many personal belongings.

 **Mobile Etiquette**
-- Keep ringer and notification volume low.
+- Keep the ringer and notification volume low.
 - Do not use embarrassing ringtones.
-- Differentiat important calls from time wasters.
+- Differentiate important calls from time wasters.
 - Use a breakout area for personal calls.
 - Restroom/washroom is not a place for personal calls.
 - Do not multitask with smart phones for personal reasons.

 **Meeting Etiquette**
 - Respect the time.
-- Make sure the agenda of meeting is clear beforehand.
+- Make sure the agenda of the meeting is clear beforehand.
 - Come well prepared for a meeting.
-- Carry a notepad and pen always for a meeting, or ipad/laptop for notes.
+- Carry a notepad and pen always for a meeting, or an ipad/laptop for notes.
 - Carry a laptop if needed.
 - Interrupt mindfully.
-- Abstain from multitasking with your phone or laptop during meeting.
+- Abstain from multitasking with your phone or laptop during meetings.
 - Ask questions relevant to the agenda.
 Always ask in case of any doubts.
 - Pay attention to the meeting.
-- Do not distract other with your impatience.
+- Do not distract others with your impatience.
 - Make a list of your action items.

 **Conference Call Etiquette**